‘It was very scary’: Firefighters called to blaze at Whanganui hotel

 Victoria Ave was cordoned off between Liverpool St and Pak‘nSave while firefighters attended the scene.

-Hayward said she had been allowed back in to get her belongings and would be put up in another hotel room for the night.

-Fenz could not say where or how the fire started - or if there was anyone injured - but a fire investigator would be on-site in the morning to asses the scene.
+Fenz could not say where or how the fire started but a fire investigator would be on-site in the morning to asses the scene.